LUMIAR CITÉ

 Hut Hut

-21.02.2026 – 17.05.2026
+21.02 – 17.05.2026

 Benjamim Pereira, Gouveia, Lagarinhos; A Choupana móvel do pastor, 1978, colection of Museu Nacional de Etnologia, Museus e Monumentos de Portugal, E.P.E / Arquivo de Documentação Fotográfica

-Since the fragile shelters cannot be removed from their places of preservation, the artist opted for ‘digital loans’, presenting them at Lumiar Cité by way of live streams from the two museums.
 Using security cameras, De Rooij establishes a real-time dialogue between the objects and their museum contexts, the modern architecture of the Lumiar Cité exhibition space and the urban environment of Alta de Lisboa, where the gallery is situated.
-While drawing parallels with contemporary notions of surveillance and protection – the latter being the original function of these vernacular structures – here the work specifically zooms in on tensions between urban planning, mobility, artisanal construction and the institutionalisation of cultural memory.
+While drawing parallels with contemporary notions of surveillance and protection – the latter being the original function of these vernacular structures – here the work specifically addresses urban planning, the institutionalisation of cultural memory and the direction of the ethnographic gaze.

 In collaboration with Museu Nacional de Etnologia (Lisbon) and Museo del Pastor (Villaralto, Spain).